MadelynTav/Welcome_HackTrafficking4Good/projects/automated_identification/README.md

 # auto_id
-## Automated Identification ##
+##Reverse Search##

-<b>Challenge:</b> “John boards” are sites where prospective and high frequency buyers review individuals and venues  associated with the illegal sex trade (think a Yelp for paid sex).
-By actively participating in these sites, these buyers move into the category of “promoting” or facilitating the illegal sex marketplace.
-This is the primary engagement portal for the highest frequency buyers – i.e. those buyers who represent only 5% of the market but account for 50% of all transactions.
-They are also the source of a disproportionate share of the revenue that fuels the sex trade and attracts traffickers.
-These sites contain important data to help law enforcement identify the leading facilitators of exploitation while also generating leads to uncover victims / trafficked women.
+<b>Challenge:</b> Because of the increased anonymity the internet provides exploiters, it is becoming increasingly difficult to understand the profile of those who fuel exploitation.
+Law enforcement agencies and practitioners would greatly benefit from a platform that could aggregate all open source information in order to refine their operations and understand marketplace trends.

-<b>Project #1:</b> Develop a comprehensive automated reverse search platform that compares phone numbers to all openly available identification information.
-This tool would create individual holistic exploiter / sex buyer profiles to be utilized during law enforcement operations.
-Sources could include:
+<b>Project #1:</b> Develop a comprehensive automated reverse search platform that compares phone number data to all openly available identification information.
+This tool would create individual holistic exploiter profiles allowing agencies and practitioners to refine their tactics to stop exploitation.
+Possible open source information platforms could include:

 <ol>
 <li>Social media accounts (demographic data, common usernames, preferences, interests, etc.) </li>